Jonjeexe/Spoofing-Mobile/README.md

 ---

 #### Description
-<p> This `Magisk module` allows you to spoof your device's model number, tricking apps and services into thinking you're using a different device.
+<p> This `Magisk ---module` allows you to spoof your device's model number, tricking apps and services into thinking you're using a different device.
 Perfect for: </p>

 > - Bypassing device-specific restrictions
 > - Accessing exclusive features